periph/gohci/FAQ.md

 So a configuration defining 7 tests would sum for `3 + 1 + (2 * (7+2))` = 22
 requests.
 5000/13 = *227 test runs/hour*.
 If you have 3 workers, this means an
 upper bound of *75 test runs/hour*.
-In practice, `gohci` throttles its requests by buffering all the updates that happen within a second so the effective number of requests per build is lower, i.e. you can run more tests in practice.
+In practice, `gohci-worker` throttles its requests by buffering all the updates that happen within a second so the effective number of requests per build is lower, i.e. you can run more tests in practice.

 ## Can you add support for `gd`, `glide`, `vgo`, etc?